 You’ve got a great podcast, but how do you promote it?
 Social media can be one of the best ways to capture new listeners and engage your current audience.
 Your platforms, content, and strategy are going to be different than other businesses or influencers, so be sure to think about your podcast marketing when considering social media tools.

-As an experienced podcaster (I’ve lived to build a successful podcast and tell the tale!)
-I am going to share the platforms I use, FREE software for graphics, tips on what to post, and 3 social media scheduling tools I recommend.
-Let’s break down the essentials in podcast marketing.
+As an experienced podcaster with both successes and failures in the marketing department, I’m here to share my favorite platforms, free software you can use to design graphics, tips on what to post, and 3 social media scheduling tools I recommend.

 Pinterest allows you to reach people that are in the mood to discover new things.
 In fact, 67% of Pinterest users say that they’ve discovered a new brand or product on the platform.
 Your podcast could be the next new thing!